Generic Name: diltiazem hydrochloride

 Cardiac Failure: Administer inotropic agents (isoproterenol, dopamine, or dobutamine) and diuretics.

 The effectiveness of intravenous calcium administration to reverse the pharmacological effects of diltiazem overdose has been inconsistent.
 In a few reported cases, overdose with calcium channel blockers associated with hypotension and bradycardia that was initially refractory to atropine became more responsive to atropine after the patients received intravenous calcium.
 In some cases intravenous calcium has been administered (1 g calcium chloride or 3 g calcium gluconate) over 5 minutes, and repeated every 10 to 20 minutes as necessary.
 Calcium gluconate has also been administered as a continuous infusion at a rate of 2 g per hour for 10 hours.
 Infusions of calcium for 24 hours or more may be required.
 Patients should be monitored for signs of hypercalcemia.

 Actual treatment and dosage should depend on the severity of the clinical situation and the judgment and experience of the treating physician.

 Diltiazem does not appear to be removed by peritoneal or hemodialysis.
 Limited data suggest that plasmapheresis or charcoal hemoperfusion may hasten diltiazem elimination following overdose.

-The intravenous LD50's in mice and rats were 60 to 38 mg/kg, respectively.
+The intravenous LD50’s in mice and rats were 60 and 38 mg/kg, respectively.
 The toxic dose in man is not known.